s277945/PULSeBS_12/retrospective/sprint 1.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-    - In general our estimations were pretty accurate, in fact our task estimation error ratio is just 1.03
+    - In general our estimations were pretty accurate, in fact our task estimation error ratio is just 1.02; the worst estimation was on the first story, because we overestimated by around 4 hrs.

 - What lessons did you learn (both positive and negative) in this sprint?
-    -
+    - We spent more time on tests than in the prevoius project, but still not enough (only 47 % coverage).
+    - We experimented with new technologies to make the project better, as opposed to sticking with what we know.
+For example with the process of automatically sending out emails.

 - Which improvement goals set in the previous retrospective were you able to achieve?
     - We spent more time in the beginning to carefully design the database, so that we didn't need to modify the db schema during the sprint.

 - Which ones you were not able to achieve?
 Why?
-     -
+     - We feel like we got better at logging our work, but still we weren't precise enough: for example, we didn't separately log time spent on code review.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
      - Better time estimation